lord-idoq1/esct/.github/README.md

 Edit .env with your values or you can simple copy a config from here and paste it to your notepad, then edit and paste there.
 Press I button on keyboard to start editing.
 Press Ctrl + C  once you are done with editing vars and type :wq to save .env or :qa to exit editing.
-9. Finally Run Yukki Music Bot bash start
+9. Finally Run Amang Music Bot bash start

-> The official [documentation site](https://notreallyshikhar.gitbook.io/yukkimusicbot/) contains a lot of information.
-The best place to start is from the deployment section.

 ## ⚠️ Heroku / Okteto / Railway